pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 Team: Phill Conrad ✓, Jinjin Shao ✓, Santha Ramamoorthy ✓, Henry Yang ✗, Oprah Winfrey ✗

 </div>

+Being present for today's lab, and making sure your name is on the flip chart with a ✓ is 20% of your grade for today's work.

 ## Step 2: Discuss the User Journey